fcdidone/BMI/BMI.md

 Calculation
 ========================================================

-- The formula to calculate the BMI is:
+- The formula to calculate the BMI:

  ${weight}/{height}^{2}$

 - The results are given in kg/m2